Brick Court Chambers

 • INTERNATIONAL/EU M

 Prior to coming to the bar, Joanna acted in cases before the European Court of Human Rights, African Commission on Human and Peoples’ Rights, Inter-American Commission on Human Rights, and various UN Working Groups and Special Mandates.
-Her case work focussed on free expression, privacy, data protection, and journalistic safety, and she was subsequently appointed to assist the Special UN Special Rapporteur on counter-terrorism and human rights in respect of surveillance technologies.
+She is continuing to develop an international practice and has experience with cross border litigation and complex questions of private international law.

-• The Applicant seeking an anti-suit injunction and associated orders without notice (as a pupil, assisting Edward Harrison, on a team led by Harry Matovu KC).
+• Acting for the applicant seeking an anti-suit injunction and associated orders without notice (as a pupil, assisting Edward Harrison, on a team led by Harry Matovu KC).

 • Advising in respect of an English jurisdiction and choice of law clause in the context of threatened foreign proceedings (as a pupil, assisting Richard Blakeley KC).